 2. Give your dog more exercise and play.

 As Fetch by WebMD points out, sometimes dogs will lick obsessively or excessively simply out of boredom.

-Rottweilers are very high energy and active dog breed in general.
+Rottweilers are a very high energy and active dog breed in general.
 So if your Rottweiler doesn’t have any other reasonable outlet to let off steam, they may start to lick you both to get your attention and to just have something to do.